bloop132435/bloop132435.github.io/index.md

 # USAPhO

-I have made a couple videos about some USAPhO
+I have made a couple videos about some USAPhO problems.
+[This one](https://www.youtube.com/watch?v=I8NZ346rRkQ) is about Problem A1 of the [2013 USAPhO Semi-Final Exam](https://www.aapt.org/physicsteam/2014/upload/E3-1-7.pdf).

 ---